 The MHRA provides further guidance for submitting DSURs and shortened DSURs.

 The MHRA GCP Guide provides comprehensive guidance on the safety reporting responsibilities of the Principal Investigator.
-A flowchart (pdf, 129.26 KB) has been developed giving an overview of the expedited safety reporting requirements to the sponsor for a UK open label trial.
+A Safety Reporting flowchart (pdf, 129.26 KB) has been developed giving an overview of the expedited safety reporting requirements to the sponsor for a UK open label trial.

 For non-CTIMP research, safety reporting requirements are described on the HRA web pages.